International Master Materials Science & Engineering

 Applicants from China

-- Students are responsible for their own housing and living expenses which run, as a minimum, at about EUR 670 (about US$ 770) per month.
+- Students are responsible for their own housing and living expenses which run, as a minimum, at about EUR 861 per month.

-- Note: All international students have to provide evidence that their studies in Germany are financially secured!
+- Note: All non-EU students have to provide evidence that their studies in Germany are financially secured!

 - During your studies, you are allowed to work for up to 120 days or up to 240 half-days in each calendar year.
 See Student Union of Augsburg for jobs for students.
 Support grants from German sources are extremely limited and available only to highly qualified applicants and under exceptional circumstances.